 CIVIL RIGHTS LITIGATION

 Wigdor LLP handles civil rights cases, including representing individuals who have been discriminated against with regard to public accommodations, have been the victim of police brutality or have had their First Amendment or a Due Process rights violated.
-We represented a group of individuals who brought claims of racial profiling against Macy’s East Departments Stores.
+We represented a group of individuals who brought claims of racial profiling against Macy’s Department Stores.
 Our Firm also was instrumental in convincing the United States Department of Justice to reopen the horrific 1955 murder case of Emmett Till, still widely regarded as the catalyst for our nation’s civil rights movement.
-We also received a multi-million verdict on behalf of a public employee in Nassau County whose due process rights were violated when she was terminated.
+We also received a multi-million dollar verdict on behalf of a public employee in Nassau County whose due process rights were violated when she was terminated.

 Our reputation, advocacy skills and dedication to our clients prove invaluable at a time when your civil rights have been violated.